adolliou/SpiceFit/README.md

 ```

 ## Skew correction
-The Skew correction of the SPICE PSF [Skew-correction](https://doi.org/10.48550/arXiv.2508.09121) has been added before the fitting, and the deskew is applied after the fitting.
+It is possible to perform the fitting procedure with the Skew (and deskew) correction for the SPICE PSF [Skew-correction](https://doi.org/10.48550/arXiv.2508.09121).
+To do so, please use the following command:

 ```python